Glass Cabinet ideas for Modern Kitchen Design

 The bubbles and dots in seeded glass can be tiny, large or anything in between (authentic vintage seeded glass will often have smaller bubbles).
 If you want to showcase dishware, collectibles or other cabinet contents, go for smaller seeding.
 Larger bubbles can better obscure less pristine displays.

 Creating an elegant, traditional feel.
 Leaded glass has an appealing artisanal quality, and you can spin its design in any number of directions, from Gothic to Craftsman.
 If you’d like a hint of color, you can also choose stained or art glass — especially nice in backlit cabinetry, which sets the different hues aglow.

-You can find antique leaded glass panels at salvage shops, flea markets and specialty retailers, and through online suppliers.Field in: leaded glass inserts for cabinets, frosted glass designs kitchen, sand kitchen cabinets, rippled glass for kitchen cabinets, Modern Kitchen with glass cabinets
+You can find antique leaded glass panels at salvage shops, flea markets and specialty retailers, and through online suppliers.Field in: etched glass designs for kitchen cabinets, Seeded Glass for Kitchen Cabinet, sand kitchen cabinets, modern kitchen cabinet higlass, modern glass designs for kitchen cabinets